aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/storage/_index.md

 the UpdateCell action will not triggered.

-Thus if we want to get the updated file just same as the ui shows,
+Thus if we want to get the updated file just same as the client UI shows,

-we need to do a merge operation before save action to sync those ui operation.
+we need to do a merge operation before save action to sync those client UI operation.
 ```javascript
 //in the js
   function save() {